Skip to main content

 Lacey Hull is a native Houstonian who was born and raised in House District 138, attended Spring Branch ISD schools and earned a bachelor's in political science and history from the University of Houston.
 First elected in 2020, Lacey and her family live in Spring Branch and attend Bayou City Fellowship Church.

-In recognition of her dedication to improving government efficiency and efficacy and the sound use of taxpayer dollars, Lacey was appointed to serve on the powerful Sunset Advisory Commission, which regularly audits state agencies and programs.
+In 2024, Lacey was appointed to serve on the powerful Sunset Advisory Commission, which regularly audits state agencies and programs.
 She was also appointed to the Joint Committee to study the Effects of Media on Minors.

 Prior to being elected to the Texas House, Lacey worked with a variety of nonprofits to advocate for policies that protect the liberties of Texas families.
 As a State Representative, Lacey is committed to preserving individual liberty, unleashing economic opportunity, ensuring public safety, and providing quality education for all students.